 Spring Garden Checklist

 * Plan your gardens.
 Plan your summer vegetable and herb garden.
 Plan your annuals beds.
 Plan your containers and hanging baskets.

 * Start your seeds.
 We offer a wide selection of seeds that include all of your favorite annuals, perennials, vegetables, and many hard-to-find selections as well.
 Inventory your pots and flats and discard unusable ones.

 * Have your garden soil tested for nutrient content.
-We carry affordable soil kits in our Garden Center, and the UNH Cooperative Extension provides soil testing and other services if that suits your needs.
+We carry affordable soil kits in our Garden Store.

 * Prune woody plants while dormant.
 Limit pruning of spring-blooming trees and shrubs to the removal of sucker growth and rubbing or broken branches.
 Spray trees and shrubs with year-round horticultural oil to reduce insect population.